Valls

 Valls is known for its calçots – a type of scallion or green onion – and the human towers tradition known as the castells.
 The town is the birthplace of the composer Robert Gerhard (1896–1970).
+The Battle of Valls, during the Peninsular Wars, took place on 25 February 1809.

 Geography

 Valls is the capital of the comarca of Alt Camp.
 With a population of 24,570 inhabitants in 2014, it represents more than half of the population of the county.
 It is located next to the River Francolí, near Reus (Baix Camp) and Tarragona (Tarragonès), the capital of the Spanish province.